 The once powerful Waddell, now down to 130 pounds, passed away on April 1, 1914, a few months shy of his 38th birthday.
 "He was the greatest pitcher in the game, and although widely known for his eccentricities, was more sinned against than sinner," said Mack.
 "He may have failed us at times but to him, I and the other owners of the Athletics ball club, owe much."15 He was laid to rest in Mission Burial Park South, in San Antonio.

 An earlier version of this biography originally appeared in "Deadball Stars of the American League" (Potomac Books, 2006), edited by David Jones.
+It also appeared in "From Spring Training to Screen Test: Baseball Players Turned Actors" (SABR, 2018), edited by Rob Edelman and Bill Nowlin.

 In addition to the sources cited in the Notes, the author also consulted several dozen newspapers and other publications, and the following books: